One of President Trump’s main goals in office is to combat the notoriously violent MS-13 gang.

 The gang, responsible for dozens of gruesome deaths throughout the U.S., was designated a “priority” last year by the Department of Justice’s Organized Crime Drug Enforcement Task Force.
 Prosecutors are able to pursue any legal avenue to target MS-13, according to Attorney General Jeff Sessions.

-Read on for a look at the violent gang and how Trump has pledged to stop them.
+Read on for a look at the gang and the Trump administration’s fight against it.

 What is MS-13?

 MS-13 was started by Central American immigrants, mainly from El Salvador, in Los Angeles in the 1980s.
 It has expanded since to include Hondurans, Guatemalans, Mexicans and other Central and South Americans.

 MS-13’s motto is “mata, viola, controla” – which means "kill, rape, control," according to Robert Hur, an official with the Justice Department.

 “They seek to live up to this motto through truly shocking acts of violence designed to instill fear: vicious machete attacks, execution-style gunshots, gang rape and human trafficking.”

 Gang members perpetuate a number of various criminal acts, according to the FBI, including: murder, rape, home invasions, kidnapping, carjacking and robbery.
 The FBI said most of the crimes are carried out against members of rival gangs, but “often” innocent people are hurt as well.

 MS-13 recruits are middle- and high-school students, predominantly in immigrant communities, who are said to risk violent retribution if they leave.

 Authorities estimate the group has tens of thousands of members across several Central American countries and many U.S. states.
 MS-13's presence is higher in the western and northeastern parts of the U.S., according to the FBI.